 One of Cory’s upcoming fiction book, the third on the Little Brother series, named “Attack Surface” is coming out and there are very little options in the way of getting the book out there, without it passing through the rather sticky fingers of DRM (Digital Rights Management) touting Amazon/Audible.

-So as part of an experiment in marketing, Cory has decided to kickstart the audiobook (DRM-free)
+So as part of an experiment in marketing, Cory has decided to

 and part of the pledge award tiers there are options to bundle his ebook versions of this book and the earlier ones.
 If Cory can make a successful go of this kickstarter, he hopes to convince his publisher that peddling through Amazon/Audible isn’t the only way.